 Even if you're just cooking for your immediate family, making a successful holiday dinner can be an overwhelming, frantic experience.
 But with some planning, it doesn’t have to be!
 Here are nine iconic Rosh HaShanah dishes with tips for stress-free preparation.

-You probably know that brisket tastes best if you cook it the day before – but did you know that it can still taste great prepared weeks in advance?
+You probably know that brisket tastes best if you cook it the day before – but did you know that it can still taste great if it's prepared weeks in advance?
 Just make sure that once you’ve prepared the brisket, you separate the meat from the gravy.
 Leave the meat whole and place it in a freezer bag or plastic wrap.

-When it’s almost time to eat, defrost, slice, and combine with the gravy before reheating in a microwave.
+When it’s almost time to eat, defrost, slice, and combine your brisket with the gravy before reheating in a microwave.
 Whatever you do, don’t reheat your brisket in the oven!
 The oven will make it dry and overcooked.

 Tina’s Tidbit: Freeze the meat without skin and bone, and use it to make the best, most flavorful chicken salad you’ve ever had.

 Planning on grilling or oven roasting additional vegetables for your Rosh HaShanah dinner?
 Make them three to four days in advance and refrigerate them.
-Serve at room temperature, or heat them up in the microwave before serving.
+Serve at room temperature or heat them up in the microwave before serving.